swataswayam-14/FarmGenie/README.md

 #### Seamless Interface
-- The product is built as a web application using a Turborepo, a Next.js client, and an Express server, leveraging a Redis queue and multiple Node.js processes to ensure scalability and robustness.
+- The product is built as a web application using a Turborepo, a Next.js client, and a Next.js backend, leveraging a Redis queue and multiple worker nodes to ensure scalability and robustness.
 The knowledge base is curated from openly available PDF books and reports, covering a wide range of agricultural topics.

 - Additionally, the product aims to create an interactive platform where farmers can connect with each other, share their knowledge, and learn from their peers, fostering a community-driven approach to agricultural knowledge dissemination.
 ## Features